 Many people locate a coat of arms belonging to a person with the same surname as theirs and use that for their family's coat of arms.
 Although this is an accepted practice in the United States, it is not legally accepted in countries such as England and Scotland who maintain a registry of arms.

-4. How can I find my family history on the Internet?
+5. How can I find my family history online?

-Using the Internet to locate genealogical information is becoming very popular.
 Each day more and more information is added to the internet to assist researchers.
-To locate actual family records, a researcher should begin by searching more established web sites maintained by archives, libraries, museums, institutions, etc. These sites are linked to other sites that may be of help to researchers.
-Many researchers have created family web pages and uploaded them to the Internet.
+To locate actual family records, a researcher should begin by searching more established websites maintained by archives, libraries, museums, institutions, etc. These sites are linked to other sites that may be of help to researchers.
+Many researchers have created family webpages and uploaded them to the internet.
 By locating these sites, researchers can connect with each other and share information.

 Marriage records are located in the county courthouse in the county where the marriage occurred.
 One way to determine a county location would be to find the individual on the federal census at the time of marriage and check that county's records.
 Most counties have indexes of both the bride's name and the name of the groom.
 Using these indexes, the date and location of the actual marriage certificate can be obtained.